Deltares/imod_coupler/TECHNICAL.md

 The file format for this file is also described in the [MetaSWAP IO manual](ftp://ftp.wur.nl/simgro/doc/Report_913_3_V8_0_0_7.pdf).
 It is as follows:

 ```
-id svat ly
+node_nr svat ly
 ```

-Where `id` is an index which can be the `node_nr` or `well_index` depending on whether `ly` equals 1 or is greater than 1, respectively.
+Were `node_nr` is the MODFLOW6 node number (to be specific: the user node number), which which replaces the MODFLOW 2005 CellID.
 `svat` is the MetaSWAP svat number and `ly` is the Modflow layer number.

 ## Modflow6
+### [filename].rch
+A dummy recharge file, of which the fluxes will be overrided.
+To specify an uncoupled recharge as well, a second RCH package should be defined.
+How to do that is explained [here](#how-to-define-a-second-stress-package-for-modflow6).

 ### [filename].wel
 A dummy well file, of which the fluxes will be overrided.
+The location of the wells is used to
-To specify uncoupled extractions/injections, a second WEL package should be defined.
+To specify uncoupled extractions/injections as well, a second WEL package should be defined.

-### [filename].rch
-A dummy recharge file, of which the fluxes will be overrided.
-To specify a fixed recharge, a second RCH package should be defined.
+How to do that is explained [here](#how-to-define-a-second-stress-package-for-modflow6).

 ## Coupler
-### wellindex2svat.dxc
+### nodenr2svat.dxc
-This file takes care of coupling the wells to the MetaSWAP svats.
+This file takes care of mapping the MODFLOW node numbers to the MetaSWAP svats.
 The file format is as follows:

 ```
-well_index svat ly
+node_nr svat ly
 ```

-Where `well_index` is the MODFLOW6 WEL index number, which equals the row number of the data specified under `period` in the `.wel` file.
+Where `node_nr` is the MODFLOW6 node number
+(to be specific: the user node number), which replaces the MODFLOW 2005 CellID.
 `svat` is the MetaSWAP svat number and `ly` is the Modflow layer number.

 ### rchindex2svat.dxc
+This file takes care of mapping the recharge cells to the MetaSWAP svats.
 The file format is as follows:

 ```
 rch_index svat ly